alanionita/100-days-of-code/r1-log.md

 ## Log

 ### R1D1
-Started a Weather App.
-Worked on the draft layout of the app, struggled with OpenWeather API http://www.example.com
+Started a JS Password Visibility App.
+Worked on the event listener functionality and classList methods to toggle on / off content.
+It's nearly functional, need to do more testing with class names in the HTML.

 ### R1D2